openbtps/btps-node/docs/docusaurus/docs/protocol/authentication/btpsAuthentication.md

 ## 🏗️ Class Overview

-The `BtpsAuthentication` class abstracts and simplifies the BTP authentication flow for servers (SaaS platforms) with static methods for client operations.
+The `BtpsAuthentication` class abstracts and simplifies the BTPS authentication flow for servers (SaaS platforms) with static methods for client operations.
 It provides:

 - **Server-side**: Token generation, validation, agent creation, and session management
 - **Client-side**: Static authentication methods for device registration and session refresh